npatil456/Git-gitgub/README.md

 # Git-gitgub
-This is for the tutorial purpose
+This is for the tutorial purpose.